Construction is always more difficult than demolition

 It's easy to be reactionary.
 It's much more difficult to stop griping about what you don't want, and dare to make your own plans.

-UPDATE: This post isn't intended as some sort of massive slam on the Craiglist poster.
-The posting is a funny little rant, and it's not like the writer is alone in her frustrations.
-I'm not interested in slamming the author — rather, I'm interested in the ways in which it's easier to focus on what you don't want instead of focusing on creating something new.
-The Craigslist post is just one example thousands across the web.
+UPDATE: This post isn't intended as some sort of slam on the Craigslist poster.
+The posting is a funny little rant, and the writer is not alone in her frustrations.
+I'm just not interested in criticizing the author — rather, I'm interested in exploring the ways in which it's easier to focus on what you don't want instead of focusing on creating something new.
+The Craigslist post is just one example out of thousands across the web.

 But Ariel, you're right!
 Creating what you do want is much harder than just rejecting tradition for the sake of tradition, for sure.
 But that's also the fun part!
 At the end of the day, everyone wants their guests to feel welcome, the wedding to be meaningful, and the reception to be fun!
 "Tradition" is (in part) intended to ensure that, but it's not necessary.